Troubleshooting the PI Server integration

 img_010

-Commands to check the PI WEB API
+Commands to check PI Web API

 Open the PI Web API URL and drill drown into the Data Archive and the Asset Framework hierarchies to verify the proper configuration on the PI Server side.
 Also confirm that the correct permissions have be granted to access these hierarchies.